Updated: March 22, 2020

 “Well, I can give you tips on how to market your blog.
 I can also give you websites that you can read to improve how you blog.”

 “Blogging for income is not just about writing articles,” I continued.
 “It requires a lot of dedication, persistence, learning, and again… marketing.”

 “Oh, I never thought earning from blogging required too much work,” he concluded.

-If you want those, then you will need focus, patience and most specially, hard work.
+Success.
+Wealth.
+Fortune.
+If you want these, then you will need focus, patience and most specially, hard work.